-Nathan is on Twitter as @nathanbottomley, James is @ohjamessellwood, and Max Jelbart is @max_jelbart.
+Nathan is on Twitter as @nathanbottomley, Brendan is @brandybongos, and Max is @maxpjelbart.
 The Flight Through Entirety theme was arranged by Cameron Lam, and the strings performance was by Jane Aubourg.
 You can follow the podcast on Twitter at @FTEpodcast.
-You can also find intermittently amusing and incredibly accurate facts about Doctor Who at @FTEwhofacts.

 We’re also on Facebook, and you can check out our website at flightthroughentirety.com.
-Please consider rating or reviewing us on iTunes, or we’ll make our next episode title a silly double entendre to conceal the fact that it contains a serious discussion of twenty-first-century geopolitics.
+Please consider rating or reviewing us on iTunes, or steal all your best moves next time you try chatting someone up at the laundrette.

 You can find Jodie into Terror, our flashcast on Doctor Who’s most recent season, at jodieintoterror.com, at @JodieIntoTerror on Twitter, on Apple Podcasts, and wherever podcasts can be found.

 Our James Bond commentary podcast is called Bondfinger, and you can find that at bondfinger.com, at @bondfingercast on Twitter, on Apple Podcasts, and everywhere else.
 We’re now out of James Bond films to comment on, we’re planning to keep going with other stuff: in fact, there’s every chance of a new episode some time next week.